OpenStackOnRaPi/ostackinstall/README.md

 ## 8. ADDENDUM - accessing the cluster using VPN

 You can set a VPN to access the cluster remotely.
 Any VPN platform of your choice can be used for that.
-In our lab, we are using the [Zero Tier](https://my.zerotier.com/) VPN solution.
+In our lab, we have tested the [Zero Tier](https://my.zerotier.com/) VPN solution.
 You can install it according to the original instructions.
 A Polish version of the instructions (adapted to our environment) is available [here](https://github.com/dbursztynowski/k3s-taskforce/blob/master/zt-manual.md#poradnik-po%C5%82%C4%85czenia-klastra-z-sieci%C4%85-zerotier-vpn).

 There are two main options for installing ZeroTier in the cluster.